joonsunn/my-VM-setup/my-CT-experience.md

 ```

+Alternatively, can replace above docker commands with one: `docker-compose up -d --build`.
+This command will not delete the old container, but instead will build it then run it in detached mode.

 Will need to relook into above workflow file naming, because it seems the workflow is mainly deploying Docker containers rather than pure Nodejs service.